• Retirement Lifestyle

 Primary Care

 Primary care is the first point of contact for people seeking medical attention.
 It usually consists of a family doctor or general practitioner whom you visit when you have an illness or injury.
-They are responsible for diagnosing and treating minor illnesses, providing preventive care services (such as vaccinations), and referring patients to specialists if needed.

 Secondary Care